 Healthy Mexican food recipes help you satisfy those cravings for sometimes unhealthy Mexican foods by cooking it the right and healthy way.

-The secret is using fresh, real foods, eliminating chemicals and substituting healthy fats for the unhealthy ones.
+The secret is using fresh, real foods, eliminating chemicals, and substituting healthy fats for unhealthy ones.
 It takes a little extra time, but it's well worth it.

 So the next time you have a craving for Mexican food, try one of these healthy Mexican food recipes.

 Preheat your oven to 350 degrees Fahrenheit.
-Bring the lentils and the one cup of water to a boil.
-Reduce heat, and allow them to simmer for about 15 minutes, until the lentils have absorbed all the water.
+Bring the lentils and one cup of water to a boil.
+Reduce heat, and allow them to simmer for about 15 minutes until the lentils have absorbed all the water.

-Pour 1/2 cup of the enchilada sauce to a 9 x 13 inch baking dish, spreading it evenly to keep the enchiladas from sticking to the pan and to keep them from getting crunchy.
+Pour 1/2 cup of the enchilada sauce into a 9 x 13-inch baking dish, spreading it evenly to keep the enchiladas from sticking to the pan and to keep them from getting crunchy.
 Add a rounded tablespoon to each tortilla, rolling them up.
 Place them in the baking dish and cover them with the rest of the enchilada sauce.

 Bake for 20-25 minutes or until the sauce if bubbling.